 Centre of Water Excellence for Youth

-The Living Lakes Canada Centre of Water Excellence for Youth brings together a multitude of youth-focussed endeavours addressing the protection, restoration and health of watersheds in B.C.’s Columbia Basin and across Canada.
+The Living Lakes Canada Centre of Water Excellence for Youth brings together a multitude of youth-focussed endeavours addressing the protection, restoration and health of watersheds in the B.C.
+Columbia Basin and across Canada.
 The impacts of climate change, demonstrated by extreme events including wildfires, flooding and landslides, have disproportionate effects on youth as well as Indigenous peoples, rural communities and vulnerable populations.

 The Centre of Water Excellence for Youth program promotes water literacy to empower youth in climate change action through educational programs, an exploration into emerging technologies in this field, and support for the implementation of stewardship projects.
 Youth have an increasingly strong social and environmental awareness, which has the power to transform our societies towards a low-carbon and climate-resilient future.
 (United Nations Youth Stats).